BetterVoice/postgresql-container/README.md

 This is not meant to be in depth documentation for wal-e which is a continuous archiving framework for postgresql so we highly recommend that you visit the github repo located at [https://github.com/wal-e/wal-e](https://github.com/wal-e/wal-e).
 In order to configure wal-e provide the necessary environment variables and enable it with the flag below.

+*AWS is the only backend currently supported when using wal-e*

 **PG_WAL_E_ENABLED** - A flag to enable wal-e continuous archiving to cloud storage. (default: False)